 Auto-clicker Detection

-The detection of non-human automated software interactions is a task that many game companies task seriously, to ensure fair play amongst all users.
+The detection of non-human automated software interactions is a task that many game companies take seriously to ensure fair play among all users.

-Recently, a friend on mine approached me asking to create a non-detectable auto-clicker (a piece of software that will click at a given spot every “X” milliseconds).
-This post does not endorse the use of illegal auto-clickers, or software to do interactions within a game that is not allowed, however this was interesting to me as it made me think “if I was a developer at a game company, what detection methods would I employ to try find what is human interaction and what is not?”.
+Recently, a friend approached me to create a non-detectable auto-clicker—software that clicks at a specified location every “X” milliseconds.
+This post does not endorse the use of auto-clickers or any software that performs unauthorized interactions within a game.
+Instead, it prompted me to consider: “If I were a developer at a game company, what detection methods would I employ to distinguish between human and automated interactions?”

 The Requirements